Cognex-ID/phonegap-manateeworks-v3/README.md

 ###Functionalities

  - The function **scanImage()** requires image files to be placed in the www folder.
- - The usage of flash/torch is currently not available.
+ - The usage of front camera is currently not available.

 ###Performance
 The camera capture and preview are implemented in JavaScript on the web side.
 Windows doesn't seem to support non-native implementation well, and this results in lower frame rate than hardware available.
 This can be improved by using a lower camera resolution (480p instead of the default 720p), which can be set with the method **MWBenableHiRes** and **false** as value.
+Some devices with slower processors could further improve their frame rate by reducing the number of cores the decoder uses (default is all), by using the method **MWBsetMaxThreads** with a value **lower than all CPU cores but not lower than 1**.

 # IONIC 1 Implementation